nmeum/input/README.md

 * Support for readline-like key bindings.
 * Support for tab completions using arbitrary commands.
 * Support for a persistent editing history.

-## Usage

-Just as rlwrap this program can be used to provide readline-like key bindings for programs not linked against readline, e.g. `nc(1)`.
-Additionally, it can also be used as an "alternative" to `read(1)` in shell scripts.
-The provided man page contains usage examples for both use cases.

 ## Installation